john-clark/rust-oxide-umod/README.md

 Allows players to roll number to win more money or points

 [Rust Notifications](https://umod.org/plugins/rust-notifications)
-Rust plugin to notify when someone connects/disconnects from the server/when structures are attacked
+notify when someone connects/disconnects from the server/when structures are attacked

 [Rust Rewards](https://umod.org/plugins/rust-rewards)
 Rewards players for activity, looting, killing and farming with in game money